scallyw4g/poof/README.md

 ### Documentation
 [-] Write example code

-[ ] Write documentation
+[ ] Write language documentation
-- For alpha this may be the same as example code, although a formal language specification should exist somewhere at the least.
+- For alpha this may be the same as example code, although a formal language specification should probably exist somewhere.

 # Examples